Workable/rabbit-queue/README.md

 Attention: The following functionality works with nodejs v10.14.2 and higher.
 In previous node versions there was a problem not resolving async iteration on destroyed streams

-RPC stream enhancement: Ability to stop communication on demand when requested data received is sufficient
+RPC stream enhancement: When backpressure is enabled, the consumer can stop communication, when data received is sufficient

 eg: